Goodbye Mr Mackenzie: Angelfish and disbandment (1994)

-Reformation
+Reformation (2019–present)

 In an interview with the Edinburgh Evening News on 4 April 2019, Martin Metcalfe announced that Goodbye Mr Mackenzie would be reforming and would be performing a mini Scottish Tour.
 Warm up gigs were performed in Dundee on 17 May and Dunfermline on 18 May, followed by full shows in Glasgow at The Garage (venue of their farewell concert) on 22 May, Aberdeen Lemon Tree on 23 May and Edinburgh Liquid Rooms on 25 and 26 May 2019.
-These shows were followed up by a winter tour of the UK, culminating in a sold out performance at the Glasgow Barrowlands on 20 December.
+These shows were followed up by a winter tour of the UK, culminating in a sold-out performance at the Glasgow Barrowlands on 20 December.

 During interviews to promote their tour, Metcalfe revealed that a number of hurdles had to be overcome to reunite the band, including Duncan's multiple sclerosis and the fact that Scobie had not played keyboard in over 20 years.
 He described Duncan's ability to relearn his guitar parts in spite of his ongoing health concerns as "something of a miracle".
 A documentary about the reunion entitled Until the End of the Road was released in 2020.

 A live album entitled A Night in the Windy City was released in February 2021 and featured their 2019 performance at the Glasgow Barrowlands.

+In April 2024, the band announced six more concerts in October to celebrate the 30th anniversary of their third album, Five.
+The same month, the album was remastered and reissued.
+On 7 November 2024, Five debuted at number five on the Scottish Albums Charts, giving the band their first entry on the national albums chart in Scotland, and on 1 December 2024, Five was released digitally.